uorbe001/rustspec/Readme.md

 ```

 For a complete list of matchers and more examples, please check the [assertion tests](https://github.com/uorbe001/rustspec-assertions/tree/master/tests) and for syntax examples check the [tests](tests/).

+### BUG

+There is an issue with the latest rust nighly build and the hygiene checking, so referencing a variable inside one of the matchers (eq!, be_gt!, etc) won't work with rust versions that are after [this PR](https://github.com/rust-lang/rust/pull/16477) was merged.
+(I'll remove this note as soon as I see it works again).

 ## Collaborating